Find Assisted Living in Your Area

 Benefit | How a Vegan/Vegetarian Diet Helps |

-Healthier skin | Vitamins and minerals that are commonly found in plant-based foods, including vitamin E and vitamin C, as well as other bioactive compounds like beta carotene and phenolic acids, can contribute to a healthier appearance, helping to make skin glow and reducing blemishes. |
+Healthier skin | Vitamins commonly found in plant-based foods, as well as other bioactive compounds like beta carotene, polyphenols and phenolic acids, can hydrate and brighten skin, while reducing wrinkles and hyper-pigmentation. |

 Decreased risk of disease | As mentioned earlier, studies have shown that veganism and vegetarianism are thought to decrease the risk of chronic illnesses including cancer, type 2 diabetes and coronary heart disease. |